What are the Best Islands in Fiji?

 Viti Levu is Fiji’s largest island and the arrival island of most visitors.
 As a holiday destination, the island presents a huge array of experiences, from relaxing in resorts to scuba diving in vibrant coral reefs.
 But unlike the outer islands of Fiji, Viti Levu also offers some amazing inland experiences, where it’s possible to do white water rafting down vast river canyons, visit picture-perfect waterfalls, and have cultural experiences in remote Fijian villages.

-There are several regions to explore across Viti Levu, each with their own drawcards, from the adventure-fuelled Pacific Harbour to the sandy shores of the Coral Coast.
+There are several regions to explore across Viti Levu, each with its own drawcards, from the adventure-fuelled Pacific Harbour to the sandy shores of the Coral Coast.
 Active travellers could explore them all by hiring a car and creating an itinerary around the island on the Queens Road and Kings Road.
 Learn more about each region in the appropriate guides below:

 For the traveller who knows that a tropical paradise can mean more than just breathtaking beaches, Taveuni is an island topped with wonderful wilderness.
 Nicknamed “the Garden Island”, Taveuni is mostly made up of the Bouma National Park, a rainforest awash in waterfalls, remote villages and verdant forest.
 Snorkel in marine reserves, stay with the locals or in a luxury resort – whatever your style, hit the surfing waves and go horse riding on the beach.
 All in all, Taveuni is a nature-lover’s dream.
 Find this island in the north of the Fiji archipelago, accessed by domestic flight.